-Staying at Ashford Castle in Ireland has been on my travel bucket list for a few years now and I can safely say it did not disappoint.
-Quite the contrary, Ashford Castle is indeed the most memorable castle I have stayed at (it is of course also the only one) and certainly one of the most memorable hotel stays of my travel life.
-Here’s a complete run down of what to expect when you check in to the gorgeous Irish Castle that has become one of the country’s most popular attractions.
+Staying at Ashford Castle in Ireland has been on my travel bucket list for a few years now.
+I can safely say it did not disappoint.
+Ashford Castle is indeed the most memorable castle I have stayed at and it is of course the only one.
+Here’s a complete run down of what to expect when you check in to the gorgeous Ashford Castle in Ireland.

 Ashford Castle Ireland

 The castle was finished in the 13th-century and is everything you imagined a castle would be inside.
-As if I had reversed my age ten years, I was energetically prancing around the corridors discovering more and more secrets along the way.
+As if I had reversed my age ten years, I was energetically prancing around the corridors.
+I soon discovered secret rooms, private corridors and a cinema room complete with its own popcorn machine.

-We’ll start with the Prince of Wales Bar because it was my favourite place to cozy up in the evening with a glass of merlot and reminisce on the day’s discoveries.
+We’ll start with the Prince of Wales Bar because it was my favourite place to cozy up in the evening.
+Every night myself and my friend would finish here with a glass of merlot.
 The entire property has been refurbished recently and the results are incredible.
-Each of the dining venues have a very unique appeal, though my two favourite interiors were the bar and the American style diner underneath the castle named Stanley’s.
+Each of the dining venues have a very unique appeal.
+The Bar and the American style diner underneath the castle named Stanley’s were my favourite choices.

 If you can pull yourself away from the castle for a few hours a day, the castle ground are well and truly worth exploring also.
 The manicured gardens seem to go for miles and if you have time (and a bottomless budget) there are plenty of activities on offer on the Estate.
 These range from lake activities to Land Rover excursions into the Irish countryside.
 But my favourite activity at Ashford was the morning dog walk with the hotel’s two Irish hounds – what a treat!